mayflower-state/legislation/docs/state/constitution.md

 ### Section V, of the Judiciary.

 Before a member of the judiciary, on the Execution of his Office, he shall take the following Oath or Affirmation in-game:
 > I do solemnly swear (or affirm) that I will support and defend the Constitution and all laws of the State of Mayflower; I shall hold no prejudice and administer justice irrespective of the persons before me; and that I take this obligation freely, ready to impartially discharge the duties of the office.
-So help me God.[name=Judiciary Member]
+So help me God.

 ### Section VI, of a Soldier.

 Before a Soldier on Oath of Enlistment, he shall take the following Oath or Affirmation in-game:
-> I do solemnly swear (or affirm) that I will support and defend the Constitution of the State of Mayflower against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties of the office on which I am about to enter.[name=Soldier of Mayflower]
+> I do solemnly swear (or affirm) that I will support and defend the Constitution of the State of Mayflower against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties of the office on which I am about to enter.

 ## ART XII. - VALIDITY OF ARTICLES